 Ceramic and porcelain tile are popular flooring choices in many rooms of the home.
-The characteristics of the product make it one that can be installed in the foyer and taken throughout the space for a consistent look.
-Tile is a man-made product crafted of a pressurized clay that is baked at high temperatures to ensure hardness.
-Because it is a man-made material and not a natural material, it comes in countless size, shape, and finish options.
-You can even purchase tile that is made to resemble the look of wood planks.
+Install tile in the foyer and throughout your home for a consistent look.
+Tile is man-made crafted from pressurized clay and baked at high temperatures to ensure hardness.
+Because it is man-made and not a natural material, it comes in countless size, shape, and finish options.
+You can even purchase tile that resembles the look of wood planks.
 But before you decide on a tile for your space, be sure to test tile floor samples to see if they measure up to your expectations.

 Test Tile Floor Samples Before You Commit

 With so many different tile options to choose from, narrowing it down to the ideal product can seem overwhelming.
 Once you have a handful of style that appeal to you in appearance, order samples to take home and experience in person.
-To ensure you’re making the best choice, put the tiles you sample through a series of tests to see how they hold up to the needs of the space.
+To ensure you’re making the best choice, test tile floor samples to see how they hold up to the needs of the space.

 Before you begin, consider the room in which the flooring will be placed.
-What is the daily wear and tear the flooring in that area is exposed to?
+What is the daily wear and tear the flooring in that area?
 How high-traffic is the area?
 Take all these factors into consideration when beginning the tile testing process.
 Ceramic tile, porcelain tile, and natural stone tiles may all react differently to the tests.

 Tile installed in kitchens, bathrooms, laundry rooms and entryways will be exposed to moisture.
 Make sure the tile you select can hold up to standing water.
 First, take some careful measurements of the flooring sample.
 Next, expose the sample to water over a period of time.
 After it has time to sit, measure the sample again to see if any expansion occurred.
 Too much expansion could be indicative of a flooring tending to buckle or warm over time when it is exposed to standing water.

 How Does it Handle Water?